CROSS-COUNTRY SEARCH BRIGADE 2017 - MADE IN AMERICA

-We leave New York City on June 1st and plan to return on August 31st.
-All you have to do is show up.
+We leave New York City on June 1st and all you have to do is show up.

-Sign up for our email list below to stay up to date on the groups progress.
-If you plan on joining us, or have any questions, send an email to the Search Brigade.
+Sign up for our email list below to stay up to date on the group's progress.
+If you plan on joining us, or have any questions, send an email at firstname.lastname@example.org.